phesketh-igtp/RutiSeq-nf/README.md

 Modify the nextflow.config file to update the paths.
 You will need to modify <code>kaiju_fmi</code>, <code>kaiju_nodes</code>, and <code>kaiju_names</code> with the path of the kaiju database being utilised.

 ![image](png/figure1.png)
-3. If using conda, you will need to create the conda enviornments Create all the necessay onda environe
+3. If using conda, you will need to create the conda enviornments Create all the necessary conda environent.

 ```{sh}

 ```

 ## Usage